 Plant-lovers can appreciate all these aspects; the Nature Play space abuts a beautiful garden based on the Wurundjeri's seven seasons while the 1970s-established Australian Native Garden further north (the Gatehouse Street side) offers up red gums and a collection of plants gathered from the whole continent.

 History buffs will definitely want to stop at the Burke and Wills memorial on MacArthur Rd.
-If you have more time you may want to explore the Billabong area (not included on this route, and off-limits to dogs).
+If you have more time you may want to explore the Billabong area (off-limits to dogs).

 There's so much to see and so much land you will need a good half-day to exploring Royal Park.